poems4u/poems4u/content/poems/posts/Untitled2.md

 ---

 Awoken from slumber and feeling the tension of the moment _par coup_, <br>
-I fly to the archives, meticulously kept but thus far unread. <br>
+I flew to the archives, meticulously kept but thus far unread. <br>

 These records changed me; <br>
-One realizes one can't let go of things they've said.
+One realizes one can't let go of things one has said.

-Forsooth, the voices of the pages have been whispering to my unconcious, <br>
+Forsooth, the voices of the pages have been whispering to my unconscious, <br>
 And at last question meets answer.

 I'd been using a crutch to stand; <br>